PaulRusz/Group-Project1/README.md

 THEN that date will display in the color green.
 WHEN the user hovers over a future date in the Calendar, THEN that date will display in the color gray.
-WHEN the user clicks on a date in the Calendar,
-THEN a popover will appear with the exercises the user chose for that day and the status of those exercises.
 WHEN the user clicks on the "Today" button in the Calendar, THEN the Calendar will navigate to the current month.